Recent Searches

 Information for Preceptors/Cooperating Agencies

 • The agency or organization benefits from the internship program by acquiring an “extra” staff member.
 Interns increase productivity while reducing down-time and recruiting costs.
 Interns can provide assistance with special projects and free up staff for other work, helping an organization to stay on target with projects and deadlines.
 Interns bring diversity to the workplace.
-Student interns enhance public relations image and raise an organization's profile on campus and in the community.
+Student interns raise an agency's profile on campus and in the community.
 Interns can bring a different perspective to the work environment.
-In some cases, employers use internship experiences as a screening tool to assess the skills and abilities of prospective employees.
+In some cases, employers use internship experiences as a screening tool to assess the skills and abilities of prospective permanent

-• Public Health and Health Administration majors are preparing for professions in school and community health, health administration, and as first responders.
+• Public Health, Health Administration, and Health Science majors are preparing for a variety of professions in the health, wellness, and emergency planning and response fields .

-• The curriculum incorporates the competencies and sub-competencies highlighted in the Eight Areas of Responsibility of Health Educators Specialists
+• The curriculum incorporates the competencies and sub-competencies highlighted in the Eight Responsibilities in the health field, as well as defined learning goals for Health Administration and Health Sciences.

-• Students are being trained to do needs assessments, to plan, implement, evaluate and manage health education programs, to serve as health education resource persons, and to communicate and advocate for health and health education.
+• Students are being trained to do needs assessments, to plan, implement, evaluate and manage health programs, to serve as health education resource persons, and to communicate and advocate for health and health initiatives.

 • Studies have examined the variables that contribute to successful internships from both the students’ and site supervisors’ perspectives.
 Site supervisors value communication about the expectations of the internship experience from the university.
 They attribute quality internships to the student who shows initiative, works independently, is self-motivated, and who exhibits professionalism in the work culture by showing up to work on time, following policies and procedures, and performing duties in a responsible manner.

-• Students perceive effective internships with variables such as regular supervision and the identification of a specific person to act as the intern preceptor.
+• Effective internships provide interns with regular supervision and the identification of a specific person to act as the intern preceptor.
 Students feel valued when they have a designated space for their use, are included in staff meetings and other interactions among staff in the agency, and are compensated for their work.
 Payment is not required for EIU Public Health Interns, but best practices show students value any type of compensation such as parking passes, meal discounts, mileage reimbursement, and other incentives when available and/or feasible.

-• Students appreciate being provided with specific responsibilities and clearly identified tasks but are also given some opportunities to be productive and creative on individual projects.
+• Students appreciate being provided with specific responsibilities and clearly identified tasks, as well as opportunities to be productive and creative on individual projects.
 Below is a list of potential projects or activities suitable for interns:

 • Conduct a needs assessment for a particular area or population served by the agency.